RyanL1997/cloud-setup/README.md

 The main setup script performs the following tasks:

+1. Checks if the `workspace` directory is created and create it if necessary
-1. Checks if Git is installed and installs it if necessary.
+2. Checks if Git is installed and installs it if necessary.
-2. Checks if Zsh is installed and installs it if necessary.
+3. Checks if Zsh is installed and installs it if necessary.
+4. Checks if Java is installed and installs it if necessary.
-3. Switches to Zsh and runs the Zsh-specific setup script (`zsh_setup.sh`).
+5. Switches to Zsh and runs the Zsh-specific setup script (`zsh_setup.sh`).

 ### Zsh-Specific Setup Script (`zsh_setup.sh`)